software-pilgrim/ng-starter-shell-cli/README.md

 @softwarepilgrim/ng-starter-shell-cli
 =====================================

-CLI for creating Angular application shell
+CLI with schematics for creating an Angular application shell

 ### Usage
 Install Angular CLI with